JGOOSH/Competitive_Programming/README.md

-My solutions to project euler questions
+My solutions to programming problems